jlentink/aem/README.md

     -n, --name=value  Instance to open. (default: local-author) -v, --verbose     Enable verbose

+### oak-check
+Run oak-run check on instance.
+Check the FileStore for inconsistencies.
+More information see [Oak-run](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-run).

+Use ```--aem``` to define which AEM version you are running this against and aem cli will set the corresponding oak-run version.
+When you wan't to define a specific version use the ```--oak```.
+The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

+Available options:

+    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on (default: local-author) -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose

+### oak-checkpoints
+Run oak-run checkpoints on instance.
+More information see [Oak-run](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-run).

+Use ```--aem``` to define which AEM version you are running this against and aem cli will set the corresponding oak-run version.
+When you wan't to define a specific version use the ```--oak```.
+The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

+Available options:

+    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -d, --rm          Define version of oak-run to use -n, --name=value  Name of instance to use oak-run on (default: local-author) -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose

+### oak-compact
+Run oak-run offline compaction on instance.
+Manage checkpoints.
+More information see [Oak-run](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-run).

+Use ```--aem``` to define which AEM version you are running this against and aem cli will set the corresponding oak-run version.
+When you wan't to define a specific version use the ```--oak```.
+The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

+Available options:

+    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on (default: local-author) -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose

+### oak-console
+Run oak-run console on instance.
+Start an interactive console.
+More information see [Oak-run](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-run).

+Use ```--aem``` to define which AEM version you are running this against and aem cli will set the corresponding oak-run version.
+When you wan't to define a specific version use the ```--oak```.
+The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

+Available options:

+    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on (default: local-author) -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose
+    -w, --write       Enable write mode

+### oak-explore
+Run oak-run explore on instance.
+Starts a GUI browser based on java swing.
+More information see [Oak-run](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-run).

+Use ```--aem``` to define which AEM version you are running this against and aem cli will set the corresponding oak-run version.
+When you wan't to define a specific version use the ```--oak```.
+The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

+Available options:

+    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on (default: local-author) -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose

 ### version
 Output the current version of the aem command line interface you are using.